-In order to earn the bachelor of arts degree with a major in sociology/ family life studies track, students must complete 180 credits with a cumulative grade point average of 2.0 and major grade point average of 2.5, including the following:
+In order to earn the bachelor of arts degree with a major in sociology/ family life studies track, students must complete 180 credits with a cumulative grade point average of 2.0 and major/program grade point average of 2.5, including the following:

 EN 110 Freshman English 5

-PL 110 Introduction to Philosophy and Critical Thinking
+PL 110 Introduction to Philosophy and Critical Think ing5

-HS 120 Introduction to Western Civilization
+HS 120 Introduction to Western Civilization 5

 EN 120 Masterpieces of Literature 5

-MT (101, 107 or above) 5
+MT 101, 107, or above 5

-Lab Science
+Lab Scien

-FA 120 Experiencing the Arts 5
+FA 120 Experiencing the Arts

-PL 220 Philosophy of the Human Person
+PL 220 Philosophy of the Human Person 5

-Social Scien ice I (not sociology)
+Social Sci ence I (not sociology)

-ice II (not sociology and different discipline
+ence II (not sociology and different discipline

-al Science I) 5
+from So ocial Science I) 5

-nd Religious Studies Phase II (200-299)
+Theology and Religious Studies Phase II (200-299) 5

-0, er division)
+0. oper division)

-Theology ar nd Religious Studies Phase III (300-399) 5
+Theology and Religious Studies Phase III (300-399) 5

-inary3
+plinary

-hesis
+nthesis

-nformation on the core curriculum, beginning on pag
+See detailed core curriculum information beginning on page 53.